 Enough about feelings and perceptions though…let’s talk about St. Lucia, shall we?

 Seeing as I am a Master of Europe and not the Antilles, I really had no idea where I was headed or what I was in for the entire ride down.
 All I knew was that it was going to be good considering every time I looked out the airplane window, I’d catch a glance of something like this:

 What I ended up really liking about St. Lucia though was that it turned out to be nothing like a majority of the islands I was flying over on my way down from Miami.
 Word on the beach is that most of the white sand you find on the island is actually imported from other places like Belize.
 The rest (and majority) of it is golden or even silver near the more volcanic parts.

 It’s super mountainous and lush as you may have already noticed which makes it an ideal place for waterfall hikes or zip-lining if that is your jam.
 Turns out it is also an ideal place for shooting movies and TV shows.
-The original Dr. Doolittle was filmed around where I stayed in Marigot Bay and which I’m fortunate enough to have missed.
+The original Dr. Doolittle was filmed around where I stayed in Marigot Bay and some season finale of The Bachelor which I’m fortunate enough to have missed.

 During the seven days we spent there we did our fair share of touristy stuff (Drive-in volcano tour, sulphur bath, rum factory visit, and a hike up to the top of Pigeon Island), but for the most part we just kicked it on boats and on beaches without an agenda nor concept of time.
 To me, that is the difference between a vacation and traveling.
 It doesn’t matter where you go or when as much as why and with whom.